trannguyenvu3482/skipli-1st-coding-challenge/README.md

 ### Client:
 - Technologies: ReactJS, Material UI and React Toastify for UI, Axios for fetching
 ### Server:
-- Technologies: Express, Firebase Firestore
+- Technologies: NodeJS, Express, Firebase Firestore as main database
+- Notes:
+  + Free Twilio trial accounts can only send message to verified numbers so it can only be sent to my phone n.o for now
+  + Twilio and Firebase API key is needed so it may not work when running this project, I'm still trying to resolve this issue
 ## How to run:
 ### Client (Server default port is 3000):
 - Go into the client folder: